Albaro

 Albaro is an affluent residential neighbourhood of the Italian city of Genoa, located 3 km east of the city centre.
 It was formerly an independent comune, named San Francesco d'Albaro, included in the city of Genoa in 1873.
 At present, together with the neighbourhoods of Foce and San Martino d'Albaro is part of the Genoa's city VIII Municipio (Medio Levante).

 From the 16th to the 19th century Albaro was a renowned holiday resort for the Genoese upper class, who lived in the city and during summer used to move to their villas in Albaro.
 Nowadays it is a wealthy residential neighborhood, where during the last century next to the historic villas apartment buildings have been built, most of them with broad exclusive green spaces.

 For few months, from September 1822 to July 1823, the romantic poet Lord Byron lived here.
 The English writer Charles Dickens spent in Albaro the summer of 1844, and here he wrote the short novel The Chimes.

 A well known hamlet of Albaro is Boccadasse, a fishermen's village at the eastern side of Corso Italia.

 Etymology

 According to the historian Federico Donaver (1861–1915), Albaro probably takes its name from the ancient Ligurian word arbà, which means bay.
 Another hypothesis (also advanced by Donaver) suggests that it derives from the word for "dawn" (Italian alba), as Albaro hill is located east of the city of Genoa, where the sun rises.

 Demographics

-At 31 December 2015 were 28,465 people living in Albaro, with a population density of 96.38 people per km².
+On 31 December 2015 there were 28,465 people living in Albaro, with a population density of 96.38 people per km2.